 Tips for Tax Saving

-In India, the individuals are liable to pay income tax if their income is above 2.5 lakhs.
-Income tax is payable according to slab rates on an individual varying with their income level.
+There are many people who want to know tax saving tips.
+In India, individuals are liable to pay income tax if their income is above 2.5 lakhs.
+Income tax is payable according to slab rates on an individual, varying with their income level.
 Regular payment of income tax reduces the burden on an individual.
 People who pay income tax at the end of the financial year face a lot of challenges.
-If you want to save tax and protect yourself from financial stress, it is necessary to look at the following tips for tax-saving.
+If you want to save tax and protect yourself from financial stress, it is necessary to look at the following tips for tax saving.

 1. Provident fund:

 The amount of interest on provident funds is tax-free.
-It takes time of five years before you withdraw the money from provident funds.
+It takes time of five years before you withdraw the money from the provident fund.
 Before five years, you cannot withdraw any amount from your provident fund.
 Provident funds help or save us from paying any amount of tax.

 2. Equity Linked Saving Schemes (ELSS)